On the Structure of Infrared Singularities of Gauge-Theory Amplitudes: IR factorization and RG invariance

 is free of IR poles through ${\cal O}(\alpha_s^2)$.
 The subtraction operators $\bm{I}^{(n)}(\epsilon)\equiv\bm{I}^{(n)}(\epsilon,\{\underline{p}\},\mu)$ are defined as

 The conditions linking these objects to ours are

 where $\bm{Z}_n$ denotes the coefficient of $(\alpha_s/4\pi)^n$ in the $\bm{Z}$-factor.
 The first relation is indeed satisfied.
 The second one can be used to derive an explicit expression for the quantity $\bm{H}_{\rm R.S.}^{(2)}$ encoding the genuine two-loop coefficient of the $1/\epsilon$ pole in (\ref{I2}), which was not obtained in \cite{Catani:1998bh}.
-We find
+We find\footnote{ The term in the third line was missing in the original version of our paper.
+This extra contribution was discussed in Appendix D of \cite{MertAybat:2006mz} and the form shown here was first given in \cite{Becher:2013vva}.}

-which apart from the last term is diagonal in color space and universal in the sense that it is a sum over contributions from each individual parton.
+which apart from the last two terms is diagonal in color space and universal in the sense that it is a sum over contributions from each individual parton.
 Note that only the first term in this result is of a form suggested by (\ref{reslnZ}).
 The remaining terms in the first line arise because the two-loop corrections involving the cusp anomalous dimension or the $\beta$-function are not implemented in an optimal way in (\ref{I2}).
-More importantly, the term in the second line of (\ref{H2}) arises only because the operator $\bm{I}^{(1)}$ in \cite{Catani:1998bh} is not defined in a minimal subtraction scheme, but also includes ${\cal O}(\epsilon^n)$ terms with $n\ge 0$.
+More importantly, the terms in the second and third lines of (\ref{H2}) arise only because the operator $\bm{I}^{(1)}$ in \cite{Catani:1998bh} is not defined in a minimal subtraction scheme, but also includes ${\cal O}(\epsilon^n)$ terms with $n\ge 0$.
 As a result, the antisymmetric terms in the product $\bm{I}^{(1)}\bm{Z}_1$ in the second relation in (\ref{consistency}) contain the structure